 If someone has a form open in their browser and a new version is published before they submit, they'll see a message asking them to reload the page.
 Their entry is not lost, they just need to refresh and resubmit with the new version.

-Entries from older versions
+Viewing entries from older versions